 - Edward Cunningham was born in Michigan and died September 13, 1864 at Fort Gaines, Mobile, Alabama.
 There is an Edward Cunningham, age 13 living with George and Mary Mattison in Kalamo, Eaton, Michigan in the 1860 US Federal Census.
 There is a picture of a young man in a Civil War uniform who resembles Mary’s son, Willard (see below).
 There are notes that a brother was killed in the war.

 - Mary Louisa Cunningham was born August 18, 1849 in Ceresco, Calhoun, Michigan.
 She married Thomas B. Olin.
+Mary bears a strong resemblance to her grandmother, Laura Lester Clemons (see below in Clemons section.)

 - Frank Cunningham — Mary named one of her sons Frank.